nbnsucks/hfcmon/README.md

 The first is it stays constantly connected to `http://192.168.100.1` and writes your power/SNR values and cable modems event logs to a CSV/JSON file.
 The second is it checks if your internet is connected and writes internet outages to a CSV/JSON file.

-The tool is designed to help you correlate internet outages with your cable modems power/SNR values and your cable modems event logs.
+`hfcmon` is designed to help you correlate internet outages with your cable modems power/SNR values and your cable modems event logs.
+You can just look at the `hfcmon` log to diagnoise connectivity issues - see the example section below.
+The `hfcmon` log outputs the min/max power/SNR values - and will output `bad!` or `very bad!` beside a power/SNR value if it goes out of spec.

 Because `hfcmon` will stay constantly connected to your cable modem after a hard reset, you'll be able to access the cable modem's status pages at any time - assuming of course your cable modem doesn't